JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 @showarg 1 + 1, 1 + 3
 @showarg 1 + 1  1 + 3
 ```
-(the `@showarg(1 + 1, :x) ` raises an error, since `:(:x)` is of Type `QuoteNode`).
+(the `@showarg(1 + 1, :x)` raises an error, since `:(:x)` is of Type `QuoteNode`).

 Observe that macro dispatch is based on the types of AST that are handed to the macro, not the types that the AST evaluates to at runtime.

 ## Notes on quotation
-In the previous lecture we have seen that we can *quote a block of code*, which tells the compiler to treat the input as an data and parse it.
+In the previous lecture we have seen that we can *quote a block of code*, which tells the compiler to treat the input as a data and parse it.
 We have talked about three ways of quoting code.
 1.  `:(quoted code)`
 2. Meta.parse(input_string)
 3. `quote ... end`
-The truth is that Julia does not do full quotation, but a *quasiquotation* is it allows you to **interpolate** expressions inside the quoted code using `$` symbol similar to the string.
+The truth is that Julia does not do full quotation, but a *quasiquotation* as it allows you to **interpolate** expressions inside the quoted code using `$` symbol similar to the string.
 This is handy, as sometimes, when we want to insert into the quoted code an result of some computation / preprocessing.
 Observe the following difference in returned code
 ```julia
 a = 5